turbot/steampipe-mod-aws-insights/dashboards/eks/docs/eks_cluster_detail.md

-This dashboard answers the following questions for each instance:
+This dashboard answers the following questions for each cluster:

 - What relationships does the eks cluster have with other resources?
 - How is the cluster configured?